 Different types of vape juice flavours

 70/30 VG/PG Eliquid

 High VG based e-liquid is thicker, sweeter and will produce bigger, softer clouds.
-By softer, I mean a smoother throat hit compared to other ratios.
+By softer, we mean a smoother throat hit compared to other ratios.
 As previously mentioned, high VG e-liquid is generally best for coil resistances of 1.0ohms and below.
 It tends to be sweeter as Vegetable Glycerin has a naturally sweet taste.

 30/70 VG/PG Eliquid

-High PG based e-liquid is thinner, allows for a more concentrated taste of the other flavours included in the vape juice, produced smaller clouds with a harsher throat hit.
+High PG based e-liquid is thinner, allows for a more concentrated taste of the other flavours included in the vape juice, produces smaller clouds with a harsher throat hit.
 You will typically get high PG e-liquid in a higher nicotine level due to it’s mouth-to-lung draw nature allowing you to use higher nicotine without it hurting your throat as much.
 Again, as previously mentioned it’s designed for coils with a resistance of 1.0ohms and below.

 Nicotine Salt E-liquid